cdelledonne/vim-cmake/README.md

 ### Events

 Vim-CMake provides a set of custom events to trigger further actions.
-Run `:help cmake` for an extensive documentation of all configuration options and examples.
+Run `:help cmake` for full documentation on all configuration options and examples.

 | Event                      | Description                                |
 |:---------------------------|:-------------------------------------------|